 Short straddles consist of selling a short call and a short put at the same strike price for the same expiration date.
 The strategy capitalizes on minimal stock movement, time decay, and decreasing volatility.

-Short Straddle Outlook
+Short Straddle market outlook

 Short straddles are market neutral and have no directional bias.
 Short straddles require minimal movement from the underlying stock to be profitable.
 Credit is received when the position is opened.
 Beyond the premium collected, the risk is unlimited in both directions.